AnujRai987/Media-Streaming-Web-Platform/README.md

 # 🎬 Streamify — Netflix-Inspired Web Platform

-Streamify is a sleek, responsive front-end clone of Netflix designed purely with HTML, CSS, and JavaScript.
-It demonstrates modern web design principles, responsive layout techniques, and animation effects to create a visually immersive streaming platform interface.
+Streamify is a sleek,  front-end clone of Netflix designed purely with HTML, CSS.
+It demonstrates modern web design principles, and animation effects to create a visually immersive streaming platform interface.

 ![Streamify Banner](assets/images/main-bg.jpg)